Tracking Down Time-Wasters

 Of all the resources available to us, time is certainly the most precious.
 Unlike office supplies or even money, it’s impossible to get more; there’s no box marked “Time” in the supply closet where you can grab a spare minute or two.
 Once time is spent, it’s gone, and you can’t get it back.
 And yet, we invariably waste it.
-Every minute wasted keeps us from doing things we’ve determined we should
+Every minute wasted keeps us from doing things we’ve determined we should be doing.

 You can’t afford to waste time at work.
 A firm grasp of time management is absolutely crucial if you want to succeed in your workload reduction efforts.
 When you “manage time,” you’re ultimately just managing yourself.